fnproject/fn/docs/definitions.md

 #### format (string)

-`format` defines if the function is running or not in `hot container` mode.
+`format` defines if the function is running or not in `hot function` mode.

-To define the function execution as `hot container` you set it as one of the following formats:
+To define the function execution as `hot function` you set it as one of the following formats:

 - `"http"`

-### 'Hot Container' Only Properties
+### 'Hot function' Only Properties

-This properties are only used if the function is in `hot container` mode
+This properties are only used if the function is in `hot function` mode

 #### max_concurrency (string)

-This property defines the maximum amount of concurrent hot containers instances the function should have (per IronFunction node).
+This property defines the maximum amount of concurrent hot functions instances the function should have (per IronFunction node).